Quantum Memory and Autonomous Computation in Two Dimensions: Discrete time: Self-correcting quantum cellular automaton

-We allow correlated, non-Markovian \textit{local noise} in the sense of~\cite{aliferis2006, terhal2005, aharonov2006}: \begin{definition}[Local noise] For a set $I_r$ of $r$ space-time locations, let $E(I_r)$ denote the sum over all fault paths in which faults occur at all locations in $I_r$.
-The noise is local with strength $\eta$ if, for every $r$ and $I_r$, $|| E_r || \leq \eta^r$. \end{definition} This model allows arbitrary correlations across space and time mediated by the bath.
+We allow correlated, non-Markovian \textit{local noise} in the sense of~\cite{aliferis2006, terhal2005, aharonov2006}: \begin{definition}[Local noise] For a set $F_r$ of $r$ space-time locations, let $E(F_r)$ denote the sum over all fault paths in which faults occur at all locations in $F_r$.
+The noise is local with strength $\eta$ if, for every $r$ and $F_r$, $\| E (F_r) \| \leq \eta^r$. \end{definition} This model allows arbitrary correlations across space and time, mediated by the bath.
 It is automatically satisfied whenever the system-bath interaction is local, meaning that faults couple only to the qudits acted on at that location~\cite{aliferis2006}.
-We assume that the physical system evolves under synchronized applications of the QCA $\R$ at discrete time-steps and experiences local noise.
-For intuition one may picture the special case of independent stochastic faults with local error rate $p$, which corresponds to~$\eta \sim \sqrt{p}$.
+We assume that the physical system evolves under synchronized applications of the QCA at discrete time-steps and experiences local noise.
+For intuition one may picture the special case of independent stochastic faults with local error probability $p$, which corresponds to noise strength $\eta = \sqrt{p}$.

 The exRec formalism provides a way to keep track of the rescaling of errors in concatenated error correction schemes.
-We review the method in App.~\ref{app:exRec-review}.
-The core intuition is that concatenated error correction works reliably whenever it is possible to view blocks of local operations as one operation with improved noise properties on the level above.
-Following Refs.~\cite{aliferis2006, gottesman2024}, we assign the precise boundaries of exRecs recursively for a given fault-path with the rule that whenever a candidate good exRec neighbors an exRec that is bad (for this fault-path), we truncate the block-crossing locations from the candidate good exRec and include them in the bad one.
-Thus, any faulty block-crossing operation that lies between a good and a bad exRec is always counted in the bad macro-exRec.
-This is consistent whenever the block-crossing operations are not required for within-block error-correction, i.e. if they appear only in multi-block (2-qudit) logical operations.

-We use: \begin{lemma}[Threshold theorem.
-Proof in \cite{aliferis2006}, proof-sketch in App.~\ref{app:exRec-review}] Consider a quantum computer subject to local noise.
-Let $\mathcal{C}$ be a quantum error-correcting code that corrects $\tEC \geq 1$ errors per block and let $\mathcal{E}$ be an encoding scheme that replaces the ideal logical operations of a given circuit by respective gadgets which each satisfy the fault-tolerance conditions from Def.~\ref{def:FT-conditions}.
+We review the method in Sec.~\ref{sec:exRec-review}.
+The core intuition is that recursive error correction works reliably whenever it is possible to view blocks of local operations as a `higher-level'/coarse-grained operation with improved noise properties.
+Known sufficient conditions for fault-tolerance (Def.~\ref{def:FT-conditions} in Sec.~\ref{sec:exRec-review}) ensure that the effective renormalized noise model is indeed local with diminished strength.
+The standard result is: \begin{lemma}[Threshold theorem.
+Proof in \cite{aliferis2006}, proof\-sketch in Sec.~\ref{sec:exRec-review}] Consider a quantum computer subject to local noise.
+Let $\mathcal{C}$ be a quantum error-correcting code that corrects $\tEC \geq 1$ errors per block and let $\mathcal{E}$ be a concatenated encoding scheme that replaces the ideal logical operations of a given circuit by respective gadgets which each satisfy the fault-tolerance conditions from Def.~\ref{def:FT-conditions}.

 Then there exists a constant threshold $\eta_\text{th} > 0$ such that any ideal circuit of depth $D$ on $N$ qubits can be simulated to within logical accuracy $\delta$ at the level $k = \bigO( \log \log(N D / \delta) )$ encoded circuit with local physical noise strength $\eta < \eta_\text{th}$. \end{lemma}